Men’s Denim Jacket Outfit Inspiration: 18 Rugged Looks For Spring/Summer 2023

 The denim chore jacket

 Chore jackets are usually made from cotton twill, but find one in denim and you’ll have a durable piece of outerwear that looks as good as it performs with its large pockets and comfortable fit.
-Wear it as outerwear over tees and polos or layer under coats in the winter – the denim will add plenty of texture to your outfit either way.
+Wear it over tees and polos or layer it under a coat in the winter – the denim will add plenty of texture to your outfit either way.

 Jean jacket layering